frankwu5099/fasterpython-demo/README.md

 # fasterpython-demo
-A notebook on doing numerical calculation efficiently with python
+A notebook on efficient numerical calculation with python